FriendsOfTYPO3/tea/README.md

 We value and welcome feedback of all kinds, including discussions.
 Feedback can be sent via TYPO3 slack within [our channel](https://app.slack.com/client/T024TUMLZ/CSQ8T0VS5) or via direct massages to the team members.
 We also welcome email.
 All the contact information is available at our [typo3.org team page](https://typo3.org/community/teams/best-practices).
-Another way is to open an [issue on GitHub](https://github.com/FriendsOfTYPO3/tea/issues/new/choose).
+Another way is to create a [discussion on GitHub](https://github.com/FriendsOfTYPO3/tea/discussions).

 ## Philosophies